rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ![Stress releasing](/img/blog/2017/2017-07-20-stress-release.gif)
 <div class="image-credits"><b>Stress releasing..
 (Image :  giphy.com)</b></div>

 Opportunities were always on our side, we just had to take them.
 One day a very special person visited to see how we work.
 And that was professor Gamindu, from APIIT Sri Lanka.
 And he suggested an interesting way to improve how we work.
-That's scrum meetings. :D According to his suggestions, we are starting Scrum meetings from this week onwards.
-And our scrum master, is none other than Dr. Gamindu, himself!
+That's **Scrum Meetings**.
+According to his suggestions, we are starting Scrum meetings from this week onwards.
+And our Scrum Master, is none other than Dr. Gamindu, himself!
 Our coaches are very helpful ..
 Although we disturb them every week, every day and actually every time, they do not hesitate to give us the best support they can give.
 And since we are learning most of the new technologies from scratch, their helping hands are precious to us..
 Be it an UI related matter, an issue related to implementation, or project management issue, our coaches always made time to give us the best possible solution.
 So they saved us through the struggles. 😁